FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 }
 ```

-In this case, we have the `setElevatorSpeed(double speed)` function to update the state of our elevator just like in the arm.
+In this case, we have the `manualControl(double speed)` function to update the state of our elevator just like in the arm.
 When this function is called, it takes in a `speed` parameter that it then stores as part of the state.
 Additionally, it will set the state, or "operating mode," of the subsystem to `MANUAL`.

 Just like in the arm subsystem, there is no function to set the state to one of the states.
-That is because the state is already set to `MANUAL` when `setElevatorSpeed()` is called.
+That is because the state is already set to `MANUAL` when `manualControl()` is called.

 ## Elevator Manual Command